mmmorris1975/aws-runas/README.md

 # go-aws-runas

 A Go rewrite of the original [aws-runas](https://github.com/mmmorris1975/aws-runas "aws-runas").
+Unscientific testing indicates a 25-30% performance improvement over the python-based version of this tool

 It's still a command to provide a friendly way to do an AWS STS assumeRole operation so you can perform AWS API actions using a particular set of permissions.
 Includes integration with roles requiring MFA authentication!
 Works off of profile names configured in the AWS SDK configuration file.

 Like the original aws-runas, this program will cache the credentials returned for the assumed role.
-However, unlike the original program, the cached credentials for this Go program is not compatible with the awscli, or pything version of this program.
+However, unlike the original program, the cached credentials for this Go program are not compatible with the awscli, or python version of this program.

 If using MFA, when the credentials approach expiration you will be prompted to re-enter